eclipse-kura/kura/docs/references/rest-apis/rest-identity-api.md

 # Rest Identity v1 API
 !!! note

-    This API can also be accessed via the RequestHandler with app-id: `ID-V1`.
+    This API can also be accessed via the RequestHandler with app-id: `IDN-V1`.

 The `IdentityRestService` APIs provides methods to manage the system identities.
-Identities with `rest.identity` permissions can access these APIs.
+Unless otherwise specified, identities with `rest.identity` permissions can access these APIs.

 ## POST methods